greenbone/notus-scanner/README.md

 ## Support

-For any question on the usage of Notus Scanner please use the [Greenbone Community Portal].
+For any question on the usage of Notus Scanner please use the [Greenbone Community Forum].
 If you found a problem with the software, please create an issue on GitHub.
 If you are a Greenbone customer you may alternatively or additionally forward your issue to the Greenbone Support Portal.

 ## Maintainer

-This project is maintained by [Greenbone AG][Greenbone Networks]
+This project is maintained by [Greenbone AG][Greenbone AG]

 ## Contributing